avihaymenahem/Dizzy-JS/README.md

 2. Download the prebuilt binary files from : https://github.com/rogerwang/node-webkit (Mac, Windows, Linux)
 3. Drag the package.nw file onto the same directory where the nw exists
 4. You're done!

-### Built exclusively for Comfort ###

-Dizzy built on top of web language to make extension and themes building process in simple steps.

 Currently in progress:
 -